fonoster/routr/docs/guide-routr-as-asterisk-frontend.md

 This tutorial assumes the following:

-- You have a SIP phone connected to the same LAN where Arke and Asterisk are in.
+- You have a SIP phone connected to the same LAN where Routr and Asterisk are in.
-- If using a hardware phone, this can reach Asterisk and Arke and the other way around
+- If using a hardware phone, this can reach Asterisk and Routr and the other way around
-- You have a fresh installation of Arke and Asterisk
+- You have a fresh installation of Routr and Asterisk

-> Before starting this guide make sure to have a fresh installation of **Arke** server.
+> Before starting this guide make sure to have a fresh installation of **Routr** server.

 ## Configuration Overview

-With a fresh installation of **Arke** you will have most of the configuration you need to follow this tutorial.
+With a fresh installation of **Routr** you will have most of the configuration you need to follow this tutorial.
 We, however, need to make some minor changes to configuration files to run our scenario.

 The first file we will examine and change is `config/peers.yml`.
 Make note of the username and secret for the Peer "ast" since we will be using this to configure Asterisk.
 Also, search for the field `spec.device` and change it to match the Agents domain(`sip.local`).
 The file now will look similar to this: